Proper law

-Conclusion

 The general rule is that the proper law is the primary system of law that governs most aspects of the factual situation giving rise to the dispute.
 This does not imply that all the aspects of the factual circumstances are necessarily governed by the same system of law, but there is a strong presumption that this will be the case (see characterization).
 So, the process of legal analysis undertaken by the courts in each case identifies all the facts that have a specific geographical connection, e.g. where the parties reside or their businesses operate, where an agreement was made, where relevant actions were performed, etc. Once all the relevant connecting factors have been identified, the law of the state that has the greatest number of connections will be the proper law.
 In the event of a tie, the connecting factors which relate to performance will be given greater weight than the connecting factors affect form.
 In most cases, this weighting will produce a clear winner.